Pavel-research/raml-typesystem-collections/README.md

      description: you can pass false here if element numbering in your collection starts from 1
 ```

-or alternatively you may use this annotation
+or alternatively you may use this annotations:

 ```raml
  paging: